ibm-cloud-docs/discovery-data/backup-restore.md

     The `--pvc` parameter is optional.
 For more information about when to use it, see [Configuring jobs to use PVC](#pvc).
 By default, the backup and restore scripts create a `tmp` directory in the current directory that the script uses for extracting or compressing backup files.

-    If you run into issues with the backup, rerun the backup command and include the `--use-job` parameter.
+    If you run into issues with the back up, rerun the backup command and include the `--use-job` parameter.
 This parameter instructs the backup script to use a Kubernetes job to back up ElasticSearch and MinIO in addition to Postgres, which uses a Kubernetes job by default.
-If the size of the data in ElsaticSearch and MinIO is large and ephemeral storage is insufficient, include the `--pvc` option.
-When you do so, the script uses the persistent volume claim that is specified with the `--pvc` option instead of `emptyDir`, which is ephemeral storage, as the temporary working directory for the job.
+If the size of the data in ElasticSearch and MinIO is large and ephemeral storage is insufficient, include the `--pvc` option.
+When you do so, the script uses the persistent volume claim that is specified with the `--pvc` option instead of the `emptyDir` ephemeral storage as the temporary working directory for the job.

 ### Extracting files from the backup archive file
 {: #backup-unpack}